 We’ll look at the cost for 100 Mbit (enough for a small household) and the availability of Fiber internet of at least 500 Mbit (enough for a family or multiple tenants all doing their thing).

 If your landlord has an existing contract, you can also ask them to upgrade the existing connection with the existing provider, meaning you only pay a bit more a month than you do now.

 Based on data from Check24.de internet in Munich would cost you:

 |Working from home (5+ people)||500-1000 Mbit||€88.66|

 Of course, we need to look at more than just the essentials.
-There are some monthly costs that almost everyone had, but you could technically survive without.
+There are some monthly costs that we could technically survive without.
 But why would we?
 We're also in Munich to have a good time, right?